hangrybear666/09-devops-bootcamp__aws/README.md

     i.
 Install Plugin for ssh connection under Manage Jenkins -> Available Plugins -> SSH Agent

     j.
+Install Plugin for pipeline utils, especially readProperties under Manage Jenkins -> Available Plugins -> Pipeline Utility Steps

+    k.
 Change the default value of `DOCKER_HUB_REPO_URL`  in your `java-app/Jenkinsfile` file to your own and push the changes or simply provide it as user input when building the pipeline with parameters.#

-    k.
+    l.
 In your multibranch pipeline navigate to Credentials and add SSH Username with private key and add the private key's contents of your AWS EC2 instance as `ec2-server-key`

+    m.